Flexible Learning Zone (FLZ)

 The Pastoral Support Centre is managed by our Senior Pastoral Officer Ms Walker who is supported by Key Stage 3 and 4 Learning Managers (Mrs Wright & Mrs Ashton) and a Senior Learning Mentor (Mrs Warner).

 The facility supports students’ social and emotional needs and 95% of its work is preventative and restorative and is designed to protect students and lessons from any social or emotional issues that arise or cause distress to either an individual student or a class or group of students.

 Ms Walker is highly skilled and qualified in supporting students and parents and works closely with outside agencies to ensure that specialist support and referrals are made when necessary.

 If students require behaviour support or sanctions due to a lapse in their behaviour and their removal from lessons they work away from their peers for a period of time.
 A reintegration plan is written and communicated to teachers and parents are informed and often invited in for a meeting.
 The main aim of this approach is to minimise the need to exclude students to home.

 The school operates three main pathways to match the academic and SEND needs for students of all abilities.
 This allows the more able to be stretched and challenged and that students who need to smaller classes for some subjects can access them.

-Some students in key stage four have their curriculum adapted to suit their specific learning needs and styles.
-The courses we currently run through strong local partnerships with specialist providers are Outdoor Education at Bewerley Park specialist centre and Applied Art GCSE at the No 6 Workshop in Pateley Bridge.
+Some students in Key Stage 4 have their curriculum adapted to suit their specific learning needs and styles.
+The courses we currently run through strong local partnerships with specialist providers are Outdoor Education delivered by school, making use of Bewerley Park Centre and GCSE Art, Craft and Design at the No 6 Workshop in Pateley Bridge.

-If these courses or our in-school options do not meet the needs of students our Alternative Curriculum Coordinator and Careers Advisor will identify a suitable college course and transport is provided to meet the specific needs of the student.
+If these courses or our in-school options do not meet the needs of students our Alternative Curriculum Coordinator and Careers Advisor will explore alternative options, including work experience.

 Local Authority Nurse